supreme superfans on why they're still queuing for the possibly canceled vuitton collab

 Three days ago, reports began circulating that the second phase of the Supreme x Louis Vuitton rollout had been cancelled.
 However, despite a seemingly official email from Louis Vuitton's Client Services and Supreme's worrisome radio silence, some customers decided to continue waiting outside the planned pop-up shops in New York, L.A., Honolulu, Houston, and Vancouver.
-This morning, there were over 100 people still outside Louis Vuitton's Greene and Prince Street location in SoHo, one queuer reported to i-D over the phone at around 10am.
+This morning, there were over 100 people still outside Louis Vuitton's SoHo location on Greene and Prince, one queuer reported to i-D over the phone at around 10am.
 The drop had originally been scheduled to occur at 9:30am today.

 16-year-old Saniya explained her rationale for sticking around: "Basically, Louis Vuitton sent out a tweet confirming the collaboration, but they haven't sent out a tweet confirming the cancellation."
 Saniya said she and other waiting Supreme stans were hopeful that the cancellation reports had just been one big troll.
 That Louis Vuitton would open at 11am and the collaboration would be waiting for them to shop.